philcryer/nginx-globals/README.md

 ## Usage
 * Install nginx (a version with [naxsi](https://github.com/nbs-system/naxsi) WAF built in recommended, otherwise you can [roll your own](https://github.com/nbs-system/naxsi/wiki) to enable it)

+* (Optional, but highly recommended) Get a free SSL Cert from [Let's Encrypt](https://letsencrypt.org/getting-started/) if you don't already have one

 * Checkout the nginx-globals project

 ```
 git clone https://github.com/philcryer/nginx-globals.git
 ```

-* (as root) copy the globals into place
+* As root, Copy the globals configs into the nginx directory

 ```
 cp -R nginx-globals/globals /etc/nginx/
 ```

-* Edit an nginx site config and activate the globals you want, removing any duplicate lines from current configs
+* Edit your nginx site config and activate the globals you want, commenting out anything you don't want to run (if any)

 ```
 server {